Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Set feature request mode/README.md

 ## How to use the sample

-Choose a request mode by tapping the "Mode" button.
+Choose a request mode.
 Pan and zoom to see how the features update at different scales.
-If you choose `MANUAL_CACHE`, tap the "Populate" button to manually get a cache with a subset of features (where `Condition < 4`).
+If you choose "Manual Cache", tap the "Populate" button to manually get a cache with a subset of features (where "Condition < 4") within the extent.

 Note: The service limits requests to 2000 features.

 ## How it works

-1. Create an `AGSServiceFeatureTable` with a feature service URL.
+1. Create an `ServiceFeatureTable` with a feature service URL.
-2. Set the `featureRequestMode` property of the `AGSServiceFeatureTable` to the desired mode (Cache, No cache, or Manual cache) before the table is loaded.
+2. Set the `featureRequestMode` property of the `ServiceFeatureTable` to the desired mode (Cache, No cache, or Manual cache) before the table is loaded.
-    * If using `MANUAL_CACHE`, populate the features with `AGSServiceFeatureTable.populateFromService(with:clearCache:outFields:completion:)`.
+    * If using `manualCache`, populate the features with `ServiceFeatureTable.populateFromService(using:clearCache:outFields:)`.
-3. Create an `AGSFeatureLayer` with the feature table and add it to a map's operational layers to display it.
+3. Create an `FeatureLayer` with the feature table and add it to a map's operational layers to display it.

 ## Relevant API